 - Considered one of the greatest Presidents.

-- Taft's unpopularity overshadowed any good that his administration did do which included over 80 anti-trusts suits, Congress's approval of a federal income tax, and the establishment of a postal savings system.
+- Taft's unpopularity overshadowed any good that his administration did, which included Congress's approval of a federal income tax, and the establishment of a postal savings system.

 - He later wrote that he, "Barely remembered he was President," as he considered his greatest achievements to be on the judiciary bench.